 As I'm sure you already know, dirty vibrators and dildos can cause some pretty nasty vaginal infections.
-What's worse, though, is if you generally share your sex toys with a partner, failing to properly clean your sex toys before and after use can actually result in them spreading STIs and STDs between you and your lover.
-Yikes!
+Also, if you generally share your sex toys with a partner, failing to properly clean your sex toys before and after use can actually result in them spreading STIs and STDs between you and your partner.

 So, just to be safe, you might want to read the following six tips on how to properly clean your sex toys.

 1. Know What Material Your Toy Is Made Out Of

 According to Women's Health, how you should clean your sex toy depends largely on what the toy is made of.
 Evidently, silicone sex toys are hard to beat, because they're pretty soft, non-porous, and generally not irritating to sensitive skin.
 You should be able to tell what your sex toy is made of just by checking out the box and/or the manual it came with, but if you've already lost or pitched those things, you can look your toy up online, too.
 As you do so, keep in mind that many sex toys (particularly the jelly rubber kind) can contain toxic materials, like phthalates.

 If your sex toy looks and feels like real skin, then it's probably made of cyberskin.
 Since cyberskin (also called "softskin" or "ultraskin") is super porous, it's crucial to only use a little bit of mild soap and warm water to clean it.
 Additionally, if your toy is made of porous materials like cyberskin, jelly rubber, or hard plastic, then getting it 100% clean isn't even possible, and you'll want to make sure to wrap it in a condom if you're sharing.

 2. Make Sure You're Using Small Amounts Of Mild, Fragrance-Free Soap To Wash Your Toys